tracker1/node-ms-sqlcmd/README.md

   * Named Instance (tcp, lcp, np)
   * Container ID or Name (docker)
   * If unspecifed, will use the default instance
-* DatabaseName: The name of the database to connect to, may include the schema.
+* DatabaseName: The name of the database to connect to.
+* Query: See below

 #### Docker